DalekCraft2/Shimeji-Desktop/README.md

+# Fork notes

+Formerly, this was an attempt to port Kilkakon's fork of Shimeji-ee from JRE 6 to JDK 21.
+I switched to porting to JDK 11 to maintain the most compatibility possible, though it is still compatible with JDK 21.

+This fork also contains bug fixes, log message changes, fixes in the default mascot action/behavior XML files, more documentation (including comments and documentation from the original Shimeji, now translated through a better Google Translate than before), updated dependencies, formatting fixes, and probably more.
+Notably, I have also switched the project from Ant to Maven, and ported the `launch4j.xml` file from the original Shimeji to the Launch4j Maven Plugin.

+(It also has WIP Linux support, though it was just copied and modified from [asdfman's fork](https://github.com/asdfman/linux-shimeji) and doesn't entirely work yet.
+I can only test it by using a VM, so that doesn't help.)

+The rest of this file is the original README, albeit ported to Markdown.

 # Shimeji-ee: Shimeji English Enhanced

 Shimeji-ee is a Windows desktop mascot that freely wanders and plays around the screen.
 The mascot is very configurable;